Education in Romania: Curriculum in high school

 Both science and humanities can provide bilingual programs (extended hours in a second language) which reward the students with a translator's diploma.
 The Math and Computer programming branch can also provide an intensive course in programming which also ends with a diploma.
 These are not, however, available at every highschool (different schools decide their own programs) and the majority of students make their highschool choice based on what classes they want to take.
 Every student has a fair chance of entering a higher level of education regardless of the chosen profile.

 Technical programs — Profil tehnic will give a qualification in a technical field such as electrician, industrial machine operator, train driver, and mechanic, etc. A lot of subjects are technically based (e.g. Calibration of Technical Measurement Machines, Locomotive Mechanics), with some math, physics and chemistry and almost no humanities.

 Natural resources and the protection of the environment programs — Profil resurse naturale si protectia mediului, will give a qualification in agriculture, sylviculture, protection of the environment, food industry.
 Like the technical programs, it is focused more on training for a job, and is lighter on academics.

 Vocational programs — Profil vocațional will give a qualification in a non-technical field, such as kindergarten educator, assistant architect, or pedagogue.
-A lot of subjects are based on humanities, with specifics based on qualification (such as Teaching) and almost no math, physics or chemistry.
+Many subjects are based on humanities, with specifics based on qualification (such as Teaching) and almost no math, physics or chemistry.
 Art, music, and design high schools are grouped here.
 High schools belonging to religious cults are also included.
 Usually, admission in these high schools is done by a special exam besides the National Tests in music or art.

-Services and Economics programs — Profil economic will give a qualification in the fields of services, such as an economic, tourist, commerce, administrative operator, or a waiter, chef.
-Offering a quite balanced program, similar to the real studies in the theoretical program, but a bit lighter, and giving a valuable qualification, this program is very sought after (being second only to the real program).
-Some economic high schools, such as Colegiul Economic Virgil Madgearu (Bucharest), are more academically focused; while others focus more on the vocational specializations.
+Services and Economics programs — Profil economic will give a qualification in the fields of services, such as an economic, tourist, commerce, administrative operator, or a waiter, chef, offering a diverse program.
+Some economic high schools, such as Colegiul Economic Virgil Madgearu (Bucharest), are more academically focused, while others focus more on vocational specializations.

-The following high-schools forms (no longer existent today) did not allow entrance to universities:
+The following high-schools forms (no longer existing) did not allow entrance to universities: